Rho's Guide: Top 5 VCs for E-Commerce Platform Startups

 Image of Mu Ventures - Top VCs in E-Commerce Platforms

-Mu Ventures is a New York-based firm that invests in commerce enablement companies at the pre-seed and seed stages.
-They provide foundational capital to startups building the infrastructure that powers online retail.
+Mu Ventures is a New York-based firm investing in commerce enablement startups at the pre-seed and seed stages.
+They concentrate on the foundational technology that powers online retail and supply chains.

-• Industries of focus: E-commerce, Payments, Retail Technology, SaaS, Supply Chain Management
+• Industries of focus: Commerce enablement, SaaS, FinTech, Supply Chain Management

 • Portfolio size: 20 investments